neilg63/string-patterns/README.md

 - **ToStrings**:	Converts arrays or vectors of strs to a vector of owned strings

 NB: Although I've used the library methods in three of my commercial projects, this crate is very much in its alpha stage as I evaluate which of the many auxiliary methods, not documented here, belong in this library.
-Version updates in the 0.1.x series reflect mainly corrections to this file.
+Many minor version updates in the 0.1.x 0.2.x series reflect mainly corrections to this file.